This Handbook contains everything you need to know about this Epic Secret Compass expedition to Kamchatka.

 Secret Compass always suggest carrying an emergency fund of $100-$200 in cash.

-The following is Secret Compass’s recommended kit list for the 2018 expedition to Kamchatka.
+The following is Secret Compass’s recommended kit list for our expedition to Kamchatka.
 Please ensure that you can fit all your possessions inside a large rucksack.
 Please ensure there is space left to fit a share of your tent, cooking fuel and equipment as well as all of your food for the expedition.

 Secret Compass will supply group equipment, tents, crampons and helmets for this expedition.
 If you would prefer to bring your own, please just let us know in advance.
 Your boots must be capable of taking a C1 crampon.

 Secret Compass have arranged team members discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire, details of these will be sent through on booking.